 Not only becoming lost within the beautifully choreographed dance numbers against an array of magical backdrops, La La Land is surprisingly funny, with Gosling channelling his outstanding comedic work from 2016’s underseen The Nice Guys.
 Stone also shines with her unwavering likability and raw talent, with an audition scene that’s on par with Naomi Watts’ exhibition in Mulholland Drive.
 After being bowled over by its sweet and genuinely funny nature, I was stunned at how melancholic the film became, not only making the joyous moments all the more precious but adding a depth that grounds the film and certainly left a lump in my throat.

 With nostalgia-heavy films growing in popularity, it’s easy to assume La La Land is simply just a love letter to the golden age of Hollywood.
 However, Chazelle tips his hat to his predecessors, but also simultaneously creates a musical that is able to stand alone, with his individual fingerprints all over it.

-Not only living up to, but surpassing high expectations, La La Land will leave you with a spring in your step and a heavy heart, and is a superior film for it.
+Not only living up to but surpassing high expectations.
+La La Land left me with a spring in my step and a heavy heart, and is a superior film for it.